 | Monthly savings vs London | £800-1,200 | £500-900 |

-Choose Sheffield if: You want maximum value, love outdoor activities (Peak District hiking, climbing), prefer a smaller city feel, or work remotely.
-Your money goes furthest here.
+Choose Sheffield if: you want maximum value, love outdoor activities (Peak District hiking and climbing), prefer a smaller city, or work remotely.
+Your money goes the furthest here.

-Choose Manchester if: You need a larger job market, want premier nightlife and dining, need international airport access, or prefer a bigger-city atmosphere.
+Choose Manchester if: you need a bigger job market, want stronger nightlife and dining, need easy international flights, or prefer a bigger-city feel.

 Compare Your Budget: Sheffield vs Manchester